 Assisted Living & Hospice

 It is true that assisted living residents who are terminally ill often require care beyond what the facility can provide.
 Sometimes they may be better served in a hospital or nursing home, but many times family and caregivers feel it is best if the patient is allowed to remain in the ALF.
-This is their home – the place they know and are comfortable and where they have developed close friendships with other residents and with staff they know and trust.
+This is their home – the place they know and are comfortable.
+The place where they have developed close friendships with other residents and with staff.

 By selecting hospice care, ALF residents may be able to remain in the facility during their last months of life.
 Hospice care is typically provided by an outside agency, not the assisted living facility.
 Both organizations must work closely together to provide the best possible care for the ALF resident.
 Good communication between the family, the assisted living staff, hospice staff and paid caregivers (if they are involved) can make all the difference in the hospice experience.